LLNL/paraDIS_lib/README.txt

 The files in this distribution are for creating paraDIS_lib.
 Files are built into $INSTALL_DIR if defined, else a directory called "./$SYS_TYPE" if SYS_TYPE is defined, else a directory called  "./uname -n".
+`make global` installs into /usr/global/tools/IMG_private/paraDIS/$SYS_TYPE This will change soon, when I switch to /usr/local/tools.

 Built files:
 $SYS_TYPE/lib/libparadis.a